ssrando/ssrando/README.md

 9)
 On Linux:

-    python3 ssrando.py
+    python3 randoscript.py

 On Windows:

-    python ssrando.py

-To use a predefined seed, use the seed command line argument:
-On Linux:

-    python3 ssrando.py --seed=123456

-On Windows:

-    python ssrando.py --seed=123456
+    python randoscript.py

 #### MORE OPTIONS
+Upon starting `randoscript.py`, you will be prompted to answer several questions.
+These questions impact several options.

+You can use a predefined seed, please make sure that currently all valid seeds have 6 digits.

-There is a bug currently where recieving sword upgrades result in a crash, to avoid that, there is an option `--invisible-sword` which turns the sword invisible and avoids the crash
+There is a bug currently where receiving sword upgrades result in a crash, to avoid that, there is an option which turns the sword invisible and avoids the crash.

-To start with all light pillars closed and needing to find the tablets to unlock them, use `--randomize-tablets`
+You can start with all light pillars closed and needing to find the tablets to unlock them.

-To start with the thunderhead closed, use `--closed-thunderhead`.
+You can start with the thunderhead closed.
 It is automatically opened after obtaining Ballad of the Goddess

-To start without a sword, use `--swordless`.
+You can start without a sword.
 Otherwise, you start with the goddess sword

-To only generate a spoiler log, use the `--dry-run` option as a command line argument
+You can only generate a spoiler log, using the Dry Run option.

 #### FOR EMULATOR